Khaled-Abdalhadi/A-Simple-Fluid-Simulation/README.md

-# A Simple SPH Fluid Solver
+# A Simple SPH Fluid Simulation

 I am very passionate about fluid mechanics and I wanted to try to implement a fluid solver on the web.
 However, most of the very realistic simulations have very hard math equations.
 I found a simple paper that has some algorithms that are simple to implement so I wanted to give it a try!